Maheenms/pandas-challenge/README.md

 ## Conclusion/Analysis:

-I imported Numpy and pandas libraries into Jupyter notebook and then loaded our csv files.
+I imported pandas library into Jupyter notebook and then loaded our csv files.
 I then merged the two csv files given to us to make one complete set of dataframe.
 I calculated the metrics required for the District summary using different functions (like mean, sum and count) learned in class and displayed it in a dataframe.
 I applied similar and some other functions to find the metrics of the respective summaries and tables asked in the assignment.
 I conclude my analysis using three of the tables from the assignment.
 I've taken screenshots of my results and the first table of results is as follows:

 ![Image](PyCitySchools/ImagesPycity/Scores_by_School_Type.png)